minio/docs-k8s/README.md

 3. Run `pip install -r requirements.txt` to setup the Python environment.

-4. Run `make html`
+4. Run `make stage`

-5. Run `python -m http.server --directory build/BRANCH/html`.
-Open your
-   browser to the output URL to view the staged output.
+5. Open your browser to http://localhost:8000 to view the staged output.

 This project is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).